Tuesday, October 09, 2007

 Friday, February 02, 2007

-The people at the castle will tell you that Vlad was only there as a guest once in a while, if even that, or was imprisoned there.
-It is lovely, well restored, but tenuous in any connection to the historic Vlad Tepes.
+The guides at the castle will tell you that Vlad was only there as a guest once in a while, if even that, or was imprisoned there.
+It is lovely, well restored, but tenuous in any significant connection or any connection at all to the historic Vlad Tepes.

 A recent TV show (this is an update 2/2/07) showed Bran Castle and the town of Brasov, as one of the walled towns that Vlad used in anchoring his rule, especially against the Ottoman invasion.
-There was no hint of that when we were there.
+There was no hint of that when we were there, but we see now that he had other connections to Brasov.
+He was arrested near Brasov by Matthias Corvinus; and he later, for other reasons, led an assault on the town and impaled many on a nearby hill.
+It was a successful commercial town, with many influential Saxon merchants.
+Vlad led an assault on Brasov (no mention of Bran) to break the hold of the Saxons.
+Credibility of all the accounts historically is questionable, but they clinched his reputation.
+See overview account at http://www.ucs.mun.ca/~emiller/vlad.html.

 I read that the government is giving the castle back to the heirs, so it may or may not remain open as a tourist destination.
 Vlad or not, it is lovely.